REGISTRATION AND DISCLOSURE

 Administrative Changes to the Continuing Education Regulatory Element Programs

-Effective December 8, 2018, the content from the S106 and S901 Regulatory Element Continuing Education (CE) Programs will become part of the S101 Regulatory Element CE Program.
-The S106 and S901 CE Programs will be retired as stand-alone programs.
-Individuals who previously completed these programs instead will be required to complete the S101 CE Program.
-The S101 CE Program will include new personalized modules for each of the following representative categories: Investment Company and Variable Contracts Products, Investment Banking, and Research
+Effective December 8, 2018, the content from the S106 and S901 Regulatory Element Continuing Education (CE) Programs became part of the S101 Regulatory Element CE Program.
+The S106 and S901 CE Programs have now been retired as stand-alone programs.
+Individuals who previously completed these programs iare now required to complete the S101 CE Program.
+The S101 CE Program now includes new personalized modules for each of the following representative categories: Investment Company and Variable Contracts Products, Investment Banking, and Research.

 • FINRA Information Notice (October 2, 2018): Administrative Changes to the Continuing Education Regulatory Element Programs